mifuyne/duviri-mood-clock/README.md

 ## Overall Goal

 This will eventually be a webpage that can:
-- display the information
+- display the current mood
-- allow for users to suggest new seed time and mood, in case updates or game server issues changes the mood spiral schedule
+- display subsequent moods

+## Future Goal

+- allow the user to change the amount of future moods is shown
+- replace the images with game-appropriate ones

 ## License